If you’ve got your heart set on a pod coffee machine, you’re probably debating between Nespresso Vs Dolce Gusto.

 Main Differences Between Nespresso vs. Dolce Gusto

-Taste is the deciding factor when choosing a coffee machine.
-However, it’s also a subjective thing.
+Taste is the deciding factor when choosing a coffee machine, but it’s also very subjective.
 So, will you get a more flavorful drink from a Dolce Gusto or a Nespresso coffee machine?
 It depends.

-Overall, Nespresso is the winner in the espresso flavor stand-off, especially for the VertuoLine machines.
+Overall, Nespresso wins when it comes to espresso flavor, especially for the VertuoLine machines.
 Nespresso wins when it comes to barista-style coffees, i.e., espresso drinks.
-Their espresso is very close in flavor to the shots you get from a traditional espresso machine — a flavorful body and a rich crema.
+I found their espresso is very close to the shots you get from a traditional espresso machine — a flavorful body and a rich crema.

-However, if you prefer more of a light roast taste, larger portions, or drinks other than coffee, you’ll love Dolce Gusto coffee machines.
-They can make several drinks besides coffee (we can at least acknowledge those exist).
+However, if you prefer something that isn’t overpower with a dark “coffee” taste, want larger portions, or drinks other than coffee, you’ll love Dolce Gusto coffee machines.
+They can make non-coffee drinks like hot chocolate (yes, we can acknowledge those exist here).

-Dolce Gusto can make milk-based drinks using powdered milk.
+Dolce Gusto makes milk-based drinks using powdered milk.
 For example, you’ll need one espresso capsule and one milk capsule to make a cappuccino.
 The milk capsule can contain sugar and other natural and artificial flavors.
+Meanwhile, Nespresso has a standalone milk frother (more on that later)

 Overall, in terms of milk-based drinks, both coffee machines are pretty equal.
 However, Dolce Gusto espresso isn’t quite as flavorful as Nespresso’s.

 Both kinds of machines use the capsule system.
-Nespresso and Dolce Gusto coffee pods are manufactured by Nestle.
-Each kind of pod is compatible with the coffee machine of the same brand and isn’t interchangeable.
+Both Nespresso and Dolce Gusto coffee pods are manufactured by Nestle.
+You should evaluate the individual pods before buying, as pods are the majority of expenses and pods are not interchangeable.

 Nespresso capsules use premium freshly ground coffee.
-The pods often have gourmet coffee blends, which ensure a robust aroma.
-These usually come in “sleeves” of 10 pods.
-The pods are either reusable stainless steel or BPA-free, sustainable pods.
+Also, Nespresso often has gourmet coffee blends, which are more flavorful than Dolce Gusto.
+Nespresso pods come in “sleeves” of 10 pods.
+We’ve always liked Nespresso because their pods are very easily recyclable.

 Dolce Gusto Pods

 Dolce Gusto pods are bowl-shaped and wider at the rim compared to Nespresso capsules.
 All Dolce Gusto capsules are compatible with all Dolce Gusto machines.
-You use one pod to brew espresso and two pods to brew milk-based drinks (a coffee pod plus a milk pod), such as macchiato, cappuccino, and a latte.
+You don’t have to choose a machine “type” here!

 Dolce Gusto also has capsules for other drinks, such as hot chocolate, tea, iced coffee, and iced tea.
 There’s a huge range of Dolce Gusto capsules made by third-party manufacturers, such as Starbucks, Barcaffe, Costa Coffee, Lipton (tea capsules), and more.